-To load a set of predefined queries click on the Open File window which is used to locate the file containing the SQL queries.
-When the queries are loaded their titles, as defined in the XML file, will appear in the dropdown menu located just below the Open File icon, the full description of the query is displayed in the text window under the dropdown menu.
+To load a set of predefined queries click on the Open File icon.
+This opens the Open File window which is used to locate the file containing the SQL queries.
+When the queries are loaded their titles, as defined in the XML file, will appear in the dropdown menu located just below the Open File icon, the full description of the query is displayed in the text window under the dropdown